EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

       - This needs time to set up the tool, and the tools have their own limitations as well.

    - **Group Policy**
-      - This requires that the VMs added to AD.
+      - This requires that the VMs are added to AD.

 &nbsp;